socketstream/socketstream-0.4/README.md

 # SocketStream 0.4 Early Experimentation

-I'm releasing this early code in conjunction with my NodeDublin.com presentation (video coming soon) to demonstrate the new direction I wish to take SocketStream in and allow others to contribute.
+I'm releasing this early code to demonstrate the new direction I wish to take SocketStream in and allow others to contribute.

-What you see here is only a subset of the work I've done towards 0.4 so far, completely re-written to support Node Streams throughout.
-The only thing that works at the moment is the view & CSS asset serving.
-All the super cool websocket stuff should be working over the next week or two with the rest following shortly after.
+Right now we have basic client-side asset serving (excluding templates) working.
+We also have basic PubSub, RPC and Live Reload working over the websocket.
+These are all implemented as Services (the new name for Request Responders), however the API will need to change to allow each service to be tested.
+There are many big problems still to solve such as how best to do sessions, auth, and connection status.
 Expect frequent commits.

 If you see a better way to architect or design something, **please** let me know or submit a pull request.
 Nothing is set in stone at this stage and my primary concern is getting the design right for the long term.